Yacht Charter Pricing Guide

-Please do not budget your holiday based on the above guide.
-There are so many factors affecting the price of a charter holiday.
-The only way to find out is to contact us and get up to date prices.
-It costs you no extra to book through us and we are always at your service.
+Please do not budget your holiday based simply on the above guide.
+There are so many factors affecting the price of a charter holiday, the only way to find out what it will cost is to contact us.
+It costs you no extra to book through sail Connections, and we are always at your service.

-Talk to us today about your sailing holiday plans and we will help make your holiday more affordable and enjoyable.
+Talk to us today about your sailing holiday plans and we will help make your charter more affordable and enjoyable.